loup icon

 Toothpaste

-Take a pea sized amount of toothpaste on a dish and rub into the silver using a dish washing sponge.
+Apply a pea-sized amount of toothpaste to a dish and rub it into the silver using a dishwashing sponge.
 Rinse in warm water.

 Results

-The toothpaste removed some of the tarnish but only slightly and not enough to make a fully successful difference.
-It came off in patches rather than fading the entire piece.
-Using a toothbrush to try give it some extra friction and get into those more intricate spaces like the links of the bracelet proved a better system in terms of removal, but it scratched the silver so I wouldn’t recommend this method.
+The toothpaste removed some tarnish but only slightly — not enough to make a real difference.
+The tarnish came off in patches rather than fading evenly.
+Using a toothbrush provided better friction and reached intricate areas like bracelet links, but it scratched the silver, so we don't recommend this method.

 4/10